New product and features

 Here is the first version of the landowner page, highlighting the section that was the most challenging - the check out process.

-This part was confusing to the first three user testers, so I went back to the drawing board and sketched options to solve this problem.
+This part was confusing to the first three user testers, so I sketched out options to solve this problem.

 After my first three testers, it was clear the check out process wasn’t working.
 I sketched out some options, with the idea to use a receipt-like check out experience and add more screens.